Ceresco, Nebraska

 Ceresco is a farming village in Saunders County, Nebraska, United States.
-The population was 889 at the 2010 census.
-It is located near U.S. Highway 77, just north of Lincoln, just south of Wahoo, and a short distance southwest of Omaha.
+The population was 919 at the 2020 census.
+It is located near U.S. Highway 77, just south of Wahoo.

-Overview
+Description

 Ceresco was established in 1886 when the Fremont, Elkhorn & Missouri Valley Railroad was extended to that point.
 It was named after Ceresco, Michigan, hometown of early settlers Richard Nelson and Hod Andrus.
 It has a public library, public park, and three Protestant churches.
 Ceresco also has an elementary school that feeds into the Raymond Central School District.
-Its roads are 95% paved, and it includes a small police and fire department featuring three part-time policemen and four fire trucks.
+Its roads are 95 percent paved, and it includes a small police and fire department featuring three part-time policemen and four fire trucks.
 The village's government is a village board, which hires a city engineer.
 It has no medical facilities or manufacturing plants.